 On both occasions we had to make the agonising decision to ‘put them to sleep’ or euthanasia.
 With Paddy, we had to make the decision in an emergency and the end of his life was fraught, a crisis.
 I remember just standing sobbing, I never held him in his final moments.
 Following his death and whilst preparing for my next puppy I read a chapter on Pet Bereavement in a breed book which said that when it came to the final goodbye, it was better a day too soon than a day too late.
 Those words have always stuck with me.

 Murphy was a ‘people’dog – this term was described to me by one of the Vets we saw through his lifetime.
 He developed digestive problems around the age of one and used to have attacks of severe abdominal pain and then blood in his stools.
 This was finally diagnosed as Irritable Bowel Syndrome (IBS), after a history was taken about his habits and personality.
 Where, Paddy would happily play and roam around the garden on his own for hours, Murphy just wanted to be with me or my husband and attacks were brought on by separation anxiety or by some stressful occurrence.
 He was scared of cats! and one attack followed a cat hissing and scratching him when out walking.
 He could be a real drama queen!
 He always had to eat a prescription diet and occasional steroid treatment.
 I never though for a while that he would live to an old age, but he did!
 Once myself and my husband were at home a lot more due to changes in jobs, this settled down.
+The relationship between you and your dog is priceless.
+Sue has written a piece about how dogs communicate with us which is a really good read.

 However,in the past 12 months he started to decline gradually with lack of mobility and change of habits -he began to slowly lose his spark.
 I took him for regular Veterinary check up’s and I chose to take him to the same vet in the practice, a wonderful caring lady called Lynne.
 In June when it seemed clear to me that time really was catching up with him, we had a chat and came to a mutual agreement that once he was not able to manage the stairs and was living mostly in one room of the house e.g. he had no quality in his life we would say goodbye.
 Murphy always followed us everywhere and slept with us,if he couldn’t do any of these things he was just existing.